pglevy/portfolio/_sections/connections.md

 ## Connections

-Here are best places online to learn more about me and my work:
+Here are the best places online to learn more about me and my work:

 * [Twitter](https://twitter.com/pglevy)
 * [GitHub](https://github.com/pglevy)